-2.3.3 Bottleneck Bandwidth Measurements

-Another characteristic of peers that we wanted to gather was the speed of their connections to the Internet.
-This is not a precisely defined concept: the rate at which content can be downloaded from a peer depends on the bottleneck bandwidth between the downloader and the peer, the available bandwidth along the path, and the latency between the peers.
+2.3.1 Bottleneck Bandwidth Measurements One characteristic that we wanted to gather was the speed of peers' connections to the Internet.
+This is not a precisely defined concept: the rate at which content can be transferred between two peers depends on the bottleneck bandwidth on the path between the two peers, the available bandwidth along the path, and the latency between the peers.